-Guards of Honour are mounted at Buckingham Palace by The Queens Guard and also at the Palace of Westminster.
+Guards of Honour are mounted at Buckingham Palace by The Kings Guard and also at the Palace of Westminster.

 The Imperial State Crown